MartinKondor/OpenFace/README.md

-# OpenFace
+# 🙈🙉🙊 OpenFace

-Open source face recognizer
+Open source face recognizer.

 ## Usage

-To run the program you just need to run the
+To make the program learn a new face, just run:

 ```
 python main.py
 ```

-Then to try face recognition run
+If you see a square around the face, hit space and see the console for instructions.

+To just run face detection, run:

 ```
 python preview.py